Epik High: 2010–2012: Epilogue, military service, and hiatus

-On October 15, 2009, DJ Tukutz enlisted for two years in mandatory military service, two days after his marriage.
-He was discharged in August 2011.

-While DJ Tukutz was conscripted into the army, Epik High's seventh studio album, Epilogue, was released under Woollim Entertainment on March 9, 2010, to chart success.
-The music video for its title track, "Run," featured several members of the Woollim-signed boy band Infinite before their debut: L as the video's protagonist, Sunggyu as a guitarist, Woohyun as bassist, and Sungjong as keyboardist.
-In addition, infinite's Hoya and Dongwoo also served as backup dancers during promotions of the single on various music shows.
+Following DJ Tukutz's enlistment, Tablo and Mithra Jin continued as a duo, with guest DJs joining them for live performances.
+They performed at Midem 2010 in Cannes on January 26, 2010.
+Epik High's seventh studio album, Epilogue, was released under Woollim Entertainment on March 9, 2010, to chart success.
+The music video for its title track, "Run," featured several Woollim trainees who eventually debuted as members of boyband Infinite several months later: L as the video's protagonist, Sunggyu as a guitarist, Woohyun as bassist, and Sungjong as keyboardist.
+In addition, Hoya and Dongwoo also served as backup dancers during promotions of the single on various music shows.

-Shortly after the album's release, Mithra Jin also entered mandatory military service and served two years between August 3, 2010 – May 14, 2012.
-He joined the 102 reserves in Chuncheon and served as an infantry rifle soldier, a member of the military band, and a GOP soldier before settling at the Defense Media Agency (DEMA).
+Shortly after promotions for Epilogue ended, Mithra Jin enlisted on August 3.
+He reported to Chuncheon for basic training and served as an infantry rifle soldier, a member of the military band, and a GOP soldier before being transferred to the Defense Media Agency (DEMA).

 During the two-year hiatus that followed, Tablo (who is a Canadian citizen and therefore was not required to carry out military service) signed a four-year contract with YG Entertainment and released a solo album titled Fever's End on November 1, 2011.
 However, he indicated that Epik High had not disbanded.

-In July 2012, it was confirmed that Epik High would return as a group under YG Entertainment after a three-year hiatus.
+Mithra Jin was discharged from the military on May 14, 2012 and Epik High began preparations for their comeback.
+In July, it was confirmed that he and DJ Tukutz had joined Tablo in signing with YG Entertainment and that Epik High would be making a comeback after a three-year hiatus.
 On October 9, the group released the single "It's Cold" featuring the newly signed Lee Hi, to chart success.
 They digitally released the album 99, as well as music videos for the tracks "Up" (featuring Park Bom) and "Don't Hate Me," on October 19.
 The album was physically released on October 23 with two extra tracks, not on the digital release.
-During the SBS Gayo Daejeon on December 30 they joined Dynamic Duo and Simon D for "Cypher 2012", a remix of popular hip-hop tracks of the Year to much acclaim.
+During the SBS Gayo Daejeon on December 30 they joined Dynamic Duo and Simon D for "Cypher 2012", a remix of popular hip-hop tracks of the year to popular and critical acclaim.